Eder-PG/Microverse-2-HTML-Forms-Eder-Andy/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Microverse
-- Inspiration
+- Our Pets
-- etc
+- Everyone else

 ## 📝 License

-This project is [MiT](lic.url) licensed.
+Distributed under the MIT License.
+See `LICENSE` for more information.